tomcontileslie/slid/README.md

 Don't select a theme.

 At this point, your website should be live at the address mentioned above!
-To have all the changes go through, it may be necessary to edit one of the info cards in its `.yml` file to trigger a full update, which doesn't always happen automatically.

 #### 4c.
 GitHub Pages main website